bundlewrap/bundlewrap/docs/content/guide/migrate_45.md

     $ bw verify hw.switch-foobar -s tag:causes-downtime
     !!! the following selectors for --skip do not match any items: tag:causes-downtime

 The intention is to catch typos.
-For example, `-s tag:causes_downtime` previously went unnoticed and might have unintentionally restarted some services.
+For example, `-s tag:causes_downtime` (note the *underscore* instead of a *dash*) previously went unnoticed and might have unintentionally restarted some services.

 This check is done on the entire selection.
 If you apply a group and *no* node in that group has items that match the selector, then the error is raised.